simonmichael/hledger_site/Cookbook.md

 Pagename is case insensitive and can have spaces.
 - link to wiki pages from elsewhere: `https://github.com/simonmichael/hledger/wiki/Pagename`.
 Pagename is case insensitive and can have spaces.
-- link to hledger manual sections: `http://hledger.org/manual#anchor`. anchor is any manual heading's text, lowercased with punctuation removed and spaces replaced by hyphens.
+- link to hledger manual sections from the wiki: `http://hledger.org/manual#anchor`. anchor is any manual heading's text, lowercased with punctuation removed and spaces replaced by hyphens.
 - when renaming a page, try also to update the links to it
 - use the [_Sidebar](_Sidebar/_edit) to organize content.